 New religious groups, such as Soka Gakkai and Seicho-No-Ie, are often viewed with suspicion by society.
 Some people believe that these groups are closed sects and avoid interacting with their members.

-Religious freedom was questioned after the sarin gas attack on the Tokyo subway in 1995, carried out by the Aum Shinrikyo cult.
-Since then, the government has been monitoring religious groups deemed extremist, and the population has become more skeptical of new religions.
+Religious freedom was questioned after the sarin gas attack on the Tokyo subway in 1995, carried out by the sect Aum Shinrikyo.
+Since then, the government has monitored religious groups considered extremist, and the population has become more skeptical of new religions.

 3. Social Pressure